Should A Resume Be More Than One Page

 Main Subheading

 The one-page rule originated in an era when resumes were often physically printed and reviewed.
 Today, most resumes are submitted and reviewed digitally, allowing recruiters to quickly scroll through multiple pages.
-Additionally, the complexity and specialization of many roles mean that candidates often need more space to adequately showcase their skills and accomplishments.
-The rise of applicant tracking systems (ATS) also plays a crucial role, as these systems scan resumes for relevant keywords and information, regardless of length.
+Also, additionally, the complexity and specialization of many roles mean that candidates often need more space to adequately showcase their skills and accomplishments.
+The rise of applicant tracking systems (ATS) also makes a real difference, as these systems scan resumes for relevant keywords and information, regardless of length Most people skip this — try not to..

 Comprehensive Overview